buildkite/docs/styleguide/STYLE.md

 `app/views/layouts/_sidebar.html.erb` with a description (for example, `"G Cloud Identity", 'integrations/sso/g-cloud-identity'` ).
 > **Note:** Ruby, which keeps the website running, interprets underscores in filenames as hyphens.
 So if a page is called `octopussy_cat.erb.md`, you need to add it as `octopussy-cat` to the `application.html.erb` file.

+### Filenames and filename linting
+Use `snake_case` for filenames.
+The [`.ls-lint` linter](https://github.com/buildkite/docs/blob/main/.ls-lint.yml) checks if this rule is observed.
+See more about the [ls-lint filename linter](https://ls-lint.org/1.x/getting-started/introduction.html).

 ### Escaping vale linting
 If you absolutely need to add some word that triggers the linter, you can use escaping using the following syntax: